explosion/spaCy/website/docs/usage/training.md

 [batching strategies](/api/top-level#batchers) with customizable sizes, but it's also easy to implement your own.
-For instance, the following function takes the stream of generated [`Example`](/api/example) objects, and removes those which have the exact same underlying raw text, to avoid duplicates within each batch.
-Note that in a more realistic implementation, you'd also want to check whether the annotations are exactly the same.
+For instance, the following function takes the stream of generated [`Example`](/api/example) objects, and removes those which have the same underlying raw text, to avoid duplicates within each batch.
+Note that in a more realistic implementation, you'd also want to check whether the annotations are the same.

 > #### config.cfg
 >